2024 United States Senate elections: Wisconsin

 Two-term Democrat Tammy Baldwin was reelected in 2018 with 55.4% of the vote.
 She ran for reelection.
 Hedge fund manager Eric Hovde, candidate for the Senate in 2012, announced a second attempt at the Republican nomination.
 Former Milwaukee County sheriff David Clarke was seen as a potential Republican challenger to Hovde's bid, but never ended up beginning a campaign for Senate.

 Wyoming

 Republican John Barrasso was reelected in 2018 with 67.0% of the vote.
 On April 19, 2024, Barrasso announced he would run for reelection.
 Former Postal Union president Scott Morrow was the Democratic nominee.

 Barrasso easily defeated his Republican primary challengers John Holtz and Reid Rasner on August 20, 2024.

+Barrasso was easily re-elected with over 75% of the vote in the general election, defeating Democrat Scott Morrow, carrying every county except Teton, and flipping Albany.
+Barrasso overperformed Republican Donald Trump in the concurrent presidential election by 4.51%.
+This was the largest margin of victory in any U.S. Senate election since North Dakota in 2016, and it represented a significant improvement from Barrasso's 2018 performance, which was the weakest in his Senate career.